 If his current equity is $7,000, he can only sustain a loss up to $6,865 and have $135 left of his account before his broker sends out a margin call warning.
 But that position may not be abruptly closed if it has not reached a stop out level at the broker he is working with.

-Here are a few useful tips that might help you avoid margin call:
+Here are a few useful tips that might help you avoid margin calls:

 Close the Deal

-If the floating loss is almost equal to the margin, it would be better to just close the deal.
-The loss that you suffer will not be as bad as when you let the stop out do it for you.
+If the floating loss is almost equal to the margin, it would be better to close the deal.
+The loss you suffer will not be as bad as when you let the stop do it for you.

-This is a solution that is often recommended by the brokers, but you should choose this option only if you are certain that the trend will not change.
+This is a solution often recommended by brokers, but you should choose only if you are certain the trend will not change.
 Before you add more funds to prevent a margin call or even a stop out, ask yourself: what if the price is still going in the same direction?

 Choose Your Leverage Wisely